Telangana NRI among others conferred Parvasi Samman Award

-Besides a known Telugu doctor in the USA, Sudhakar Jonnalagadda of Andhra Pradesh, Saudi-based entrepreneur Siddeek Ahmed and a known community worker and ENT doctor in Qatar, Mohan Thomas and Bahrain businessman K.G.
+Besides a known Telugu doctor in USA, Sudhakar Jonnalagadda of Andhra Pradesh, Saudi based entrepreneur Siddeek Ahmed and a known community worker and ENT doctor in Qatar, Mohan Thomas and Bahrain businessman K.G.
 Baburajan – all three Malayalis – were among others awarded the highest honour of NRIs.

-Muralidhar Miryala, who graduated from Jadcherla degree college in Mahbubnagar and hailing from Karvena village of Atmakur Mandal in the district was an alumni of Osmania University in Hyderabad where he did M.Sc and Ph.D. prior to moving to Japan.
+Muralidhar Miryala, who graduated from Jadcherla degree college in Mahbubnagar and hailing from Karvena village of Atmakur mandal in the district was an alumni of Osmania University in Hyderabad where he did M.Sc and Ph.D prior to moving Japan.
 He is deputy president of Shibaura Institute of Technology in Japan.

 Considered as one of the best scientists of high-performance High Temperature Superconductors cable wires in the world, the wires being used in high-speed rail transport systems where Japan has a proven record in the globe.
 India and several other developing nations have strategic partnership with Japan in high-speed rail technology.
 The Indian Embassy in Tokyo has a special wing to look after railway technology matters with Japan.